 Understanding the Basics: Why Direction Matters

-Style aside, the direction can affect the perceived symmetry in open-concept layouts.
-Aligning planks parallel to the longest axis of a joint room can unify separate areas, enhancing the flow between spaces.
-This is especially pertinent in multifunctional kitchens that blend seamlessly with dining or living areas, where continuity across the floor is key to maintaining an open, cohesive environment.
+Additionally, the alignment of planks influences symmetry in open-concept spaces.
+Running planks parallel to the longest axis of connected rooms can unify distinct areas, fostering a smooth transition between spaces.
+This is particularly important in multifunctional kitchens that merge with dining or living areas, where cohesive flooring enhances the open, unified environment.

 Considering Room Size and Shape